Roberta Bondar: Early life and education

 Bondar was born in Sault Ste.
-Marie, Ontario, on December 4, 1945, the second daughter of Mildred (Gourlay) and Edward Bondar.
+Marie, Ontario, on December 4, 1945, the second daughter of Mildred (née Gourlay) and Edward Bondar who was of Ukrainian descent.
 Her father, a manager with the city's Public Utilities Commission and her mother, an educator who taught business and commerce, encouraged their children academically and in extra-curricular activities.

 Her fascination with the sciences began as a child.
 When she was 7, her father built a lab in the basement where she conducted experiments.
 In grade school she was awarded first place for an oral presentation on waterpower.
 But space flight particularly held her imagination.
 She built rocket models, and her aunt, who worked at Cape Canaveral, would send her posters and crests from the U.S. space program.

 An experience in grade school of being passed over for an opportunity for a boy classmate who hadn't scored as well on a qualification exam made Bondar especially driven to prove herself academically.
 She later explained that she wanted "to be as qualified as possible, so if people didn't want me, they'd have to say, look, you're a woman and I don't think you can do it."

 She attended Sir James Dunn Collegiate and Vocational School in Sault Ste.
 Marie, graduating in 1964.
 A science project she conducted on the biology of the forest tent caterpillar won a local Rotary science fair award and was promoted to the 1963 Canada-wide science fair in Toronto.
 The project also earned her a summer job studying the spruce budworm at what is today the federal Great Lakes Forestry Centre.

 Bondar was also an accomplished athlete in high school, rising to captain of her basketball team.
 She was named the school's sportswoman of the year in 1963.
 At graduation in 1964, she received the school's athletic leadership trophy and scholarship.

 Bondar received an extensive university education in the sciences and medicine.
-She received a Bachelor of Science in zoology and agriculture from the University of Guelph (1968), a Masters of Science in experimental pathology from the University of Western Ontario (1971), a Doctor of Philosophy in neuroscience from the University of Toronto's Mississauga campus (1974), and a Doctor of Medicine from McMaster University (1977).
+She received a Bachelor of Science in zoology and agriculture from the University of Guelph (1968), a Masters of Science in experimental pathology from the University of Western Ontario (1971), a Doctor of Philosophy in neuroscience from Erindale College in the University of Toronto (1974), and a Doctor of Medicine from McMaster University (1977).
 Part of her undergraduate research experience included work with the Canadian Department of Fisheries and Forestry.